 Write a letter.
 Write a letter to the credit card company explaining why you aren’t going to pay.
 Describe the steps you took to resolve the problem with the merchant.

 Mail to the correct address.
-Before you mail the letter, look at the back of your bill for the correct address to use.
+Before you mail the letter, look at the back of your bill or online for the correct address to use.
 It will probably be listed under a heading like “Your Rights If You Are Dissatisfied with Your Credit Card Purchases.”
 Or call the credit card company to find out where to send it.
 Credit card companies have special addresses they use for this type of correspondence.
 If you don’t send it to the correct address, the company can disregard your letter.
-You can find a form letter to use in this situation, Notice of Claim or Defense Dispute on Credit Card Bill, in Nolo’s Credit Repair, by Margaret Reiter and Robin Leonard.
+You can find a form letter to use in this situation, Sample Letter Disputing Credit Card Charge, in Nolo’s Credit Repair, by Amy Loftsgordon and Cara O'Neill.

 Keep a copy.
 And don’t forget to keep a copy of the letter for your records.